lombardpress/lombardpress.github.io/_posts/2016-04-16-iiif-webmentions.md

             "label":"e-codices Webmention Service"
         }

-With these standards in place, communication of information around common resrouces can be automated.
+With these standards in place, communication of information around common resources can be automated.

 We have developed a IIIF library that scholars can use to automatically alert holding institutions of available information.
-This library is avaiable here: [https://github.com/jeffreycwitt/iiif-webmetion.rb](https://github.com/jeffreycwitt/iiif-webmetion.rb)
+This library is available here: [https://github.com/jeffreycwitt/iiif-webmetion.rb](https://github.com/jeffreycwitt/iiif-webmetion.rb)

 Using this library anyone can, for example, send a webmention via the commandline simply by calling: